xenocrat/HTTPHeader/README.md

 #### `Save_Data($string = null)`

-Returns 0 for falsey values, 1 for truthy values, or `null` if the value is indeterminate.
+Returns the integer `0` for falsey values, `1` for truthy values, or `null` if the value is indeterminate.

 #### `Sec_Fetch_Dest($string = null)`